kulcsarrudolf/pasztor.at/content/blog/2018-12-06-fundamentals-the-internet-protocol.md

 ---
+slug: fundamentals-the-internet-protocol
+authors:
+- janos
 categories: blog
 date: "2018-12-06T00:00:00Z"
 publishDate: "2018-12-06T00:00:00Z"
 summary: How do you scale a network to global proportions?
 The answer is the Internet Protocol.
 Let's dive into it.
-fbimage: posts/fundamentals-internet-protocol.png
+images:
-googleimage: posts/fundamentals-internet-protocol.png
+- posts/fundamentals-internet-protocol.png
 preview: posts/fundamentals-internet-protocol.jpg
 sharing:
-  discord: '@everyone new article about Internet basics: the Internet Protocol'
 facebook: 'Let''s talk about the basic #Internet protocols a little more!'
-  linkedin: Let's talk about the basic Internet protocols a little more!
 patreon: Let's talk about the basic Internet protocols a little more!
-  twitter: 'Let''s talk about the basic #Internet protocols a little more!'
 tags:
-- Development
 - DevOps
-- Theory
+- Networks
 title: 'Fundamentals: The Internet Protocol'
-twitter_card: summary_large_image
-twitterimage: posts/fundamentals-internet-protocol.png
 ---

 You might have heard of TCP/IP, or at least IP addresses.
 The IP part of this acronym stands for Internet Protocol.
 The